ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Reputable Issuers are thus incentivized to carefully review their Statements before signing them to produce Signed Statements.
 Similarly, reputable Transparency Services are incentivized to secure their Verifiable Data Structure, as any inconsistency can easily be pinpointed by any Auditor with read access to the Transparency Service.

-The building blocks defined in SCITT are intended to support all application domains that produce or consume digital Artifacts.
+The building blocks specified in this document enable the unequivocal and auditable production of statements about software supply chain artifacts.
+The extensible design of the SCITT architecture potentially allows future usage with other supply chains in different domains, for example advanced manufacturing or food supply.

 SCITT is a generalization of Certificate Transparency (CT) {{-CT}}, which can be interpreted as a transparency architecture for the supply chain of X.509 certificates.
 Considering CT in terms of SCITT: